mattb0101/diddy_v2/README.md

 **Upcoming Shows**
 - Possible calendar with upcoming shows (currently there are none so this couldnt be made)

+**Better Pictures**
+- During the Virus outbreak, we havent really been able to take photos or get together to get similar layout photos, and some band members havent sent them through.
+Proper pictures with the same formats to give the website more continuity would be good.

 **Music**
 - Possibly some more music samples or updates of any recording/ music that might be coming out.